gilligan/gilligan.github.io/about.md

 - I occasionally speak at conferences ([haskellX 2019: Nix workshop](https://skillsmatter.com/skillscasts/14175-workshop-nix-and-haskell-from-hello-world-to-deploying-to-production))
 - I've helped out in the haskellX program committee which was a really nice experience
 - You can have a look at my [CV](https://tpflug.me/cv.pdf) if you want to
+- I believe blockchain is a bubble filled with toxic crypto nonsense and I don't want to be part of this.

 ## How To Reach Me